Diffusion MRI with Machine Learning: Prior works on dMRI analysis with machine learning

 The most common training approach has been supervised training, where the loss function to be minimized is computed based on the difference between the predicted and ground truth parameter values.
 However, there have been important and instructive exceptions.
 Kaandorp propose to train a neural network model in an unsupervised manner by using the predicted tissue parameters to predict the corresponding dMRI signal and optimizing the network weights to minimize the difference between the predicted and measured signal \cite{kaandorp2021improved, kaandorp2023deep}.
-They found that predictions of unsupervised methods had higher variability whereas predictions of supervised methods had a strong bias towards the mean of training data and were deceptively smooth \cite{kaandorp2023deep}.
+They found that predictions of the unsupervised methods had higher variability compared with the supervised methods.
+Predictions of the supervised methods, on the other hand, displayed a strong bias towards the mean of the training data and were deceptively smooth \cite{kaandorp2023deep}.
 Epstein et al. have analyzed the bias-variance trade-off in supervised and self-supervised microstructure estimation methods \cite{epstein2022choice}.
-They argue that the reason for the lower bias of self-supervised methods is because they are based on the same optimization objective as MLE, while the high bias in supervised method is because they deviate from this objective and are based on a poor choice of training target.
+They argue that the reason for the lower bias of self-supervised methods is because they are based on the same optimization objective as MLE, while the higher prediction bias of supervised methods is because they deviate from this objective and are based on a poor choice of training target.
 They show that using an MLE-computed parameter value as the estimation target can reduce the estimation bias of supervised methods.

 Most commonly, target microstructure values for the training data are computed by applying a standard estimation method on dMRI measurements.
 This is often justified by using densely-acquired high-SNR measurements to improve the accuracy of this computation.
 Then, the machine learning model is trained with downsampled measurements to match the estimation accuracy of the standard method.
 However, this approach inevitably inherits some of the limitations of the standard method that is used to compute the prediction target.
 Very little attention has been paid to this issue \cite{zucchelli2021brain}.
 One study proposed to inspect the results computed by the standard fitting method and remove the voxels that contain implausible values \cite{kerkela2022improved}.